michaelpeterhoffmann/michaelpeterhoffmann/README.md

 - 🏈: a tool for American Football teams #HCI #Javascript #HTML #CSS #NodeJS

 ### Get in touch:
-- 💬 Ask me about ...Data Science, Machine Learning, Anthropology or Just Anything Else
+- 💬 Ask me about ...Computer Science, Anthropology or Just Anything Else
 - ⚡ Fun fact: ...
 Love to travel